gvwilson/sdxpy/en/src/parser/index.md

     and replace it with an `Any` token that has the `Lit` token as its child.

 1. What about the regular expression `(ab)`?
-    We don't know how long the group is going to be when we see the `(`, so we add the parenthesis to the output as a marker.
+    We don't know how long the group is going to be when we see the opening `(`, so we add the parenthesis to the output as a marker.
     We then add the `Lit` tokens for the `"a"` and `"b"` until we see the `)`, at which point we pull tokens off the end of the output list